ut-astria/orbdetpy/README.md

 Examples
 --------

 1. `fit_radec.py` : Run OD with real angles measurements.
+Also demonstrates the Laplace IOD method for estimating an initial state vector.

 2. `predict_passes.py` : Predict satellite passes for ground stations or geographic regions using TLEs.
 Current elements may be obtained from